International Player - Prior to 10 Process

-Unacceptable forms of proof documentation include, but are not limited to, the following:
+Unacceptable forms of documentation include, but are not limited to, the following:

-Class Photo from a school classroom picture that does not individually identify each student by name
+Class group photo that does not individually identify each student

 In order to be cleared via this method, the player should complete the following steps:

-2. Obtain a copy of some form of official document that proves the player was living in the United States prior to their 12th birthday per examples listed above
+2. Obtain a copy of some form of official document that proves the player was living in the United States prior to their 10th birthday per examples listed above.

-3. Send a copy of both the P-12 Form and proof document to the U.S. Soccer Federation to the address on the form.
+3. Send a copy of both the P-10 Form and proof document to Massachusetts Youth Soccer